projectodd/sockjs-servlet/README.md

 [![Build Status](https://travis-ci.org/projectodd/sockjs-servlet.svg?branch=master)](https://travis-ci.org/projectodd/sockjs-servlet)

 This is an in-progress SockJS server implementation designed to run in any Java Servlet 3.1 container.
-Things are still a work-in-progress, and for now it's only tested with [Undertow][].
+Things are still a work-in-progress but very usable as-is.

-All the protocols have been implemented and I've verified that a basic browser SockJS client can connect.
+All the protocols have been implemented and I've verified that a basic browser SockJS client works with the echo example on [Undertow], [WildFly 8][wildfly], and [Tomcat 8].

 ## Echo Example